 What happened?
 Something was said and done in the locker room that changed behavior.
 Maybe it was something said by one of the players.
-More likely it was something the coach said or the coach's candid observations regardOur research has provided strong evidence for the relationship between leadership and levels of employee commitment.

-ing ways the team played during the first half.
+More likely it was something that the coach said or the coach's candid observations regarding ways the team played during the first half.
 Bottom line, their emotions had been touched in some way that clearly led them to behave differently.